juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ### Re-balancing AZs
 - ASG ensures that the group never goes below the minimum scale.
-Actions such as changing the AZ for the group or explicitly terminating or detaching instances can lead to the ASG becoming unbalanced between ASs.
+Actions such as changing the AZ for the group or explicitly terminating or detaching instances can lead to the ASG becoming unbalanced between AZs.
 In such cases, ASG compensates by <b>re-balancing</b> the AZs by <b>launching new instances before terminating the old ones,</b> so that re-balancing does not compromise the performance or availability of the application.

-### Lifcycle Hooks
+### Lifecycle Hooks
 - Used to perform extra steps before creating or terminating an instance.
   - Example:
     - Install some extra software or do some checks (during pending state) before declaring the instance as `in service`